-You can install multiple Test Suites on the Driver computer, However , you can run only one Test Suite at a time.
+You can install multiple Test Suites on the Driver computer.
+However , you can run only one Test Suite at a time.

 If you need to install a Test Suite, perform the following procedure.

 To install a Test Suite, including its corresponding PTM Service